eclipse/vorto-examples/Readme.md

 ## Eclipse Vorto Semantic Middleware

-The Eclipse Vorto Semantic Middleware is a small and light-weight microservice that is able to convert any device telemetry payload (binary, json, xml, ...) to semantic Vorto compliant data structures and exposes this "harmonized API" via AMQP.
-Other micro services can easily consume the datav to further process it, e.g. for running analytics on the data.
+The Eclipse Vorto Semantic Middleware is a small and light-weight microservice that is able to convert any device telemetry payload (binary, json, xml, ...) to semantic Vorto compliant data structures and exposes the data via **AMQP** or push it to **AWS Kinesis**.
+Other micro services can easily consume the data to further process it, e.g. for running analytics on the data.

-The middleware provides an API, where additional forward-handlers can be plugged in, e.g. forward the "harmonized data" to AWS Timeseries etc.
+The middleware provides an Integration API, where data processors can be plugged in, such as integrating the "harmonized data" with any 3rd party IoT data service.

 [Read more](vorto-middleware/Readme.md)